-Any Infringement of this rule will be penalised with one of the following penalties: fine - disqualification - withdrawal of Championship points.
-At all times, this flag will be shown waved to a rider leaving the pit lane if traffic is approaching on the track.
+Any Infringement of this rule will be penalised with one of the following penalties: penalty points - fine - disqualification - withdrawal of Championship points.

-Chequered Black / White Flag
+• Chequered Black / White Flag

-This flag will be waved at the finish line on track level to indicate the finish of race or practice session.
+This (these) flag(s) will be waved at the finish line on track level to indicate the finish of race or practice session.

-Chequered Black / White Flag and Blue Flag
+• Chequered Black / White Flag and Blue Flag

-The chequered black/white flag will be waved together with the blue flag presented motionless at the finish line on track level when a rider(s) precedes closely the leader during the final lap before the finish line (see art.
+The chequered black/white flag(s) will be waved together with the blue flag at the finish line on track level when a rider(s) precedes closely the leader during the final lap before the finish line (see art.
 1.25.1).

-Green Light
+• Green Light

-This light must be switched on at the pit lane exit to signal the start of each practice session and of the warm up, the start of the sighting lap and the start of the warm up lap.
+This light must be switched on at the pit lane exit to signal the start of each practice session and of the warm up, the start of the sighting lap(s) and the start of the warm up lap.

-Flashing Blue Lights
+• Flashing Blue Lights